Exclusive: Biden must use sanctions as leverage against Venezuela's Maduro, U.S. envoy says

 Biden and his aides have signaled no dramatic shift in Washington’s approach to Maduro, which has been based on a broad sanctions program that limits Venezuela’s oil exports and blocks U.S. citizens from doing business with his government.

-But Biden is expected to coordinate more with regional and international partners as he likely faces pressure to ease some measures including restrictions on Venezuela’s gasoline imports for humanitarian reasons amid the coronavirus pandemic.
+But Biden, who said on Twitter in July that it was time to “turn the page on the corrupt and repressive Maduro regime,” is expected to coordinate more with international partners.
+He will likely faces pressure to ease some measures including restrictions on Venezuela’s gasoline imports for humanitarian reasons amid the coronavirus pandemic.

 U.S. TO STICK WITH GUAIDO